-A culture can be surprisingly restrictive and oppressive.
+A culture can be surprisingly oppressive.
 Often the people living in it do not realise how much they are controlled by it.

 You don’t think that applies in the Western World though?
 It does.
 It does!